Enrollment & Descendants

 Relinquishment of Members with Trust Accounts

-- If a member with a trust account relinquishes their membership from the Oneida Nation, their trust account will be deposited to a joint-savings account held in the name of the relinquished individual and the Oneida Trust Enrollment Committee pursuant to Per Capita law.
+- If a member with a trust account relinquishes their membership from the Oneida Nation, their trust account will be deposited to a joint savings account is in the name of the individual and the Oneida Trust Enrollment Committee pursuant to Per Capita law.

-- The relinquished individual may claim the entire balance of the joint-savings account; however, they must abide by the same eligibility requirements to claim and the universal distribution dates.
+- The relinquished individual may claim the entire balance of the joint-savings account; however, claiming the balance of the joint savings account shall be pursuant to the Per Capita law.

-- If the relinquished individual refuses to claim their trust account or fails to meet the distribution deadlines, the Trust Enrollment Department will deposit the remaining balance of their trust account into the pooled account as stated in Section 123.5-5 of the Per Capita Law.
+- If the relinquished individual refuses to claim their joint savings account or fails to meet the distribution deadlines, the remaining balance may be liquidated pursuant to the Per Capita law.

 - See section 123.5-4 of the Per Capita Law for more details